mdklatt/httpexec/README.rst

 variables on the host unless they explicitly exported to it, and this a read-only static exchange (changes on the host will not be reflected in a running container).
-Environment isolation can also be controlled by the web server (see its documentation). *httpexec* also allows limited control over the environment, but that is limited to modifying the environment, not restricting access.
+Environment isolation can also be controlled by the web server (see its documentation).
+The *httpexec* also allows some control over the target command's environment, but that is limited to modifying the environment, not restricting access.
 While it is possible to unset specific environment variables as seen by the target command, this requires prior knowledge of all problematic variable names.
 In a non-container environment, a virtual machine will ensure a strict separation of environments, but the VM itself may